SUJALSINGH7473/ByteTales/README.md

 # ByteTales - Mini Blog Web Application (MERN Stack)

-ByteTales is a web application built using the MERN stack that enables users to create, read, edit, and delete mini blogs.
+ByteTales is a web application built using the MERN stack that enables users to create, read, edit, and delete mini informative blogs.
 It provides a platform for sharing short stories, thoughts, and more.

 ## Features